 The above upgrades in technology follow the installation of three full color LED linear panels, Daktronics ProAd© Displays, which were installed for the 2009 season in the following locations:

 The total length of the LED linear panels measure 1276 linear feet, the 3rd longest of any major league park behind Dolphins Stadium (2118 feet) and the new Yankee Stadium (1285 feet).
 The panels allow for more key game information in addition to serving as advertising space.

-Office Building: One of the signature features of Rangers Ballpark in Arlington is the four-story office building that encloses the structure from left center to right center fields.
+Office Building: One of the signature features of Globe Life Park in Arlington is the four-story office building that encloses the structure from left center to right center fields.
 The office building has 35,000 square feet on each level.
 The first floor includes retail shops and ticket windows, the second and third floors are leased for commercial office space, and the Rangers' executive offices occupy the fourth floor.
 The side of the building facing the playing field consists of floor to ceiling glass on each floor with balconies stretching the entire length of the structure on the top three levels.
 Steel trusses also adorn the building.
 The roof of the office building contains a total of eight ad panels around the center field scoreboard.